fgolf/ProjectMetis/README.md

 * Clean up statsparser
 * SNTSample in principle allows anyone to update the sample on DIS.
 We don't want this for "central" samples, so rework this
 * Add more TODOs
+* We have all the ingredients to replicate CRAB submission/status functionality, so do it

 ## Run